DataDog/integrations-core/shopify/README.md

 [Shopify][1] is a comprehensive commerce platform designed to help individuals start, manage, and grow their businesses.
 It provides tools to build an online store, manage sales, market to customers, and accept payments in both digital and physical locations.

-The Shopify Integration collects Event, Product, Customer and Order logs, sending them to Datadog for detailed analysis.
+The Shopify Integration collects Event, Product, Customer, and Order logs, sending them to Datadog for detailed analysis.

 It includes dashboards that show and analyze logs, making it easier to monitor and understand patterns.